Ginger and Scallion Stir-Fried Chicken

 marinade du poulet

-1.5 tablespoon cornstarch
+1.5 tablespoons cornstarch

 marinade avec maizena